jep-project/jep/protocol.md

 editor-specific ways  to optimally realize a particular highlighting, JEP allows editor-specific syntax definitions to be exchanged between frontend and backend.

-The frontend initiates the exchange of such a definition through a `SyntaxRequest` message, giving the desired syntax format as well as an optional set of file extensions for which to query for syntax definitions.
+The frontend initiates the exchange of such a definition through a `StaticSyntaxRequest` message, giving the desired syntax format as well as an optional set of file extensions for which to query for syntax definitions.
 Note that depending on how the frontend needs to import the definitions it may be much more efficient to download _all_ definitions at once (e.g. to force only a single editor restart etc.).